Documentation: PATHWISE

 How do I use it?

-PATHWISE’s main view is a map-based dashboard to visualize workforce supply and demand.
+PATHWISE’s main view is a map-based dashboard to visualize workforce employment and demand.
 The table view displayed below the map presents the same data for the selections made in the map.
 More information about each view is explained below:

 Map View: Start by selecting a workforce topic, geographic region, or emerging technology talent type.
 Hover over the question mark icons to display helpful explanations for each selection.
 Each region on the map is shaded according to its value - darker regions represent higher values, while lighter regions indicate lower values.
 The darkest shade is used to highlight outliers, which we identify as values that are seven standard deviations above the mean for the data subset for a given selection.